I am getting a sudden rise in RAM usage!

 If the displacement texture is very detailed, if the displacement quality is set to very high, or if the output resolution is very high, this may result in running out of RAM.

 - Do not use overly detailed displacement maps.
-Using displacement for producing fine details usually requires increasing displacement quality, which in turn may lead to running out of RAM.
-It is better to use displacement for bigger features of the material, and bump for the smaller details.
-Example: when rendering a brick wall, use displacement to obtain the general shape of bricks only, and use bump maps to simulate smaller details such as cracks or other imperfections.
+Using displacement for producing fine details usually requires increasing displacement quality, which may lead to running out of RAM.
+It is better to use displacement for bigger features of the material and bump for the smaller details.
+For example: when rendering a brick wall, use displacement to obtain the general shape of bricks only, and use bump maps to simulate smaller details such as cracks or other imperfections.

-- Avoid using overly detailed displacement maps in materials which cover large areas in the scene (e.g. floors, walls)
+- Avoid using overly detailed displacement maps in materials that cover large areas in the scene (e.g., floors, walls)

 - Try lowering displacement quality by increasing its screen size and observe whether the result is acceptable - the default value of 2px usually provides good quality, but when rendering in higher resolution, it can be increased to 4, 8, and often even more.

-- Additionally, you may use the CoronaDisplacementMod modifier to override the quality of the displacement on various objects.
-If this modifier is used on an object, the displacement settings in the Render Setup > Performance dialog will be ignored for this specific object, and instead the settings from the modifier will be used.
-This is useful to define a "level of detail" for objects which are closer or farther away from the camera, or closer to the center or the borders of the frame.
+- Additionally, If you're using 3dsmax, you may use the CoronaDisplacementMod modifier to override the quality of the displacement on various objects.
+If this modifier is used on an object, the displacement settings in the Render Setup > Performance dialog will be ignored for this specific object; instead, the modifier's settings will be used.
+This is useful to define a "level of detail" for objects closer or farther away from the camera or closer to the center or the borders of the frame.

-Currently such objects cannot be properly instanced, which results in storing every single one of them separately in the memory.
-Using too many, or too detailed objects with the Corona Light Mtl applied may result in running out of RAM.
+Such objects cannot be properly instanced, which results in storing every single one of them separately in the memory.
+Using too many or too detailed objects with the Corona Light Mtl applied may result in RAM running out.

-- When creating many lights (e.g. a factory hall with lots of ceiling lights) - apply a material with self illumination or Corona Light Mtl with "emit light" option disabled for the directly visible part (e.g. light bulb, or filament of a light bulb), and add separate, simple geometry to generate light.
+- When creating many lights (e.g., a factory hall with lots of ceiling lights) - apply a material with self-illumination or Corona Light Mtl with the "Emit light" option disabled for the directly visible part (e.g., light bulb, or filament of a light bulb), and add separate, simple geometry to generate light.
 This can be a simple rectangle placed below the ceiling.

 3. Render Elements

 Each render element requires additional memory to be computed.
-The RAM usage increases with the resolution of the rendered image, and with the number of the render elements added.
+The RAM usage increases with the rendered image's resolution and the number of render elements added.

-- If a light does not need to be controlled individually using the LightMix, it can be left unassigned to any LightSelect element - in such case it will be automatically included into the "Rest (unassigned)" category, which counts as one render element only.
+- If a light does not need to be controlled individually using the LightMix, it can be left unassigned to any LightSelect element - in such case, it will be automatically included in the "Rest (unassigned)" category, which counts as one render element only.

 4. Instancing (duplicating) animated objects

-Currently there is a limitation which makes it impossible to instance animated objects.
+Currently, there is a limitation that makes it impossible to instance animated objects.